Press Releases

 Barrister Winery, 1213 W. Railroad Ave. in Spokane

-Student Tickets are available at the door for only $15.
-Barrister Winery is an all-ages venue.
+Student Tickets will be available at the door for only $10.

 For information or to arrange an interview: gertrude@nwbachfest.com.